 Assembly Bill 2634 (AB 2634) (Lieber, 2006) requires the quantification and analysis of existing and projected housing needs of extremely low-income households.
-The County's existing need is documented in Table 30 and its projected need is 23-units, which is half of its official very low-income allocation as discussed in the RHNA section.
+The County's existing need is documented in Table 37 and its projected need is 23-units, which is half of its official very low-income allocation as discussed in the RHNA section.
 Housing Element updates must also identify zoning to encourage and facilitate housing for extremely low-income households.
 These housing types tend to be supportive housing and single-room occupancy units (SROs).
 As noted in the discussion of transitional and supportive housing above, Program 3.1.4 addresses the County's need to facilitate supportive housing types.

-In an effort to facilitate the development of housing for extremely low-income households and comply with AB 2634, the County has explicitly listed single-room occupancy unit as a use type in the updated Zoning Code.
+In an effort to facilitate the development of housing for extremely low-income households and comply with AB 2634, the County has explicitly listed single-room occupancy unit as a use type in the Zoning Code.
 SROs are typically meant for occupancy by one person as they are small (200-250 square feet) and may include food preparation or sanitary facilities, or both.
-The update includes SROs has a permitted use in the C1, C2, C3 and CBD Zones.
+The update includes SROs as an outright permitted use in the R3, C1, C2, C3, and CB (Program 3.1.4).
+Program 3.2.3 will also expedite SRO development by allowing for by right multi-family residential development in the R3 and CB zone.
+Program 5.2.2 addresses development standards currently found in the County's zoning code that can hinder high density and affordable housing.
+It, among other things addresses parking standards that may be acting as a hindrance to development.
+Program 3.1.4 includes allowing for SROs in the R3 zone, as well.